 2. Review and approval capabilities

 The right document management system ensures that authorised people in your organisation can review and approve documents before they are distributed for use.
-An eDMS can automate approval requests from multiple stakeholders, then notify the teams who need to use them whenever documents are released or updated.
+An eDMS can automate approval requests from multiple stakeholders, then notify the teams that need to use them whenever documents are released or updated.
 This ensures that everyone in the business is always on the same page and using the latest and most up-to-date versions of business documents to work from.
 It increases the speed of development and prevents wasted time working on obsolete documents.

 Advanced document approval control will also help you establish phase gates, formal STOP/GO moments in your product development process at which groups of stakeholders can review progress against deliverables and decide if projects are still commercially viable.
 These high levels of document control are the circuit breakers that ensure you don’t waste time and money as you manage high-value projects.

-3. Change control
+4. Change control

 Document change control prevents scope creep, unauthorised work, and costly mistakes.
 The right automated process helps you ensure change requests go through required sequences of scrutiny by key stakeholders before they are accepted.
 The nature of these changes and who approved them will then be instantly recorded as part of your audit trail.
-When changes are made they can be automatically reviewed by key stakeholders at a later date, to ensure they have had their intended effect.
+When changes are made, they can be automatically reviewed by key stakeholders at a later date to ensure they have had their intended effect.

-4. Discoverability
+5. Discoverability

 Being able to find documents quickly and reliably increases the velocity and flow of any development process.
 Ensuring your team can easily access your QMS and find SOPs or training documents will make it easier for you to maintain best practice.
-Indexing documents with metadata makes your system highly searchable, linking documents and data in ways that ensures knowledge is protected and available where it is most relevant.
+Indexing documents with metadata makes your system highly searchable, linking documents and data in ways that ensure knowledge is protected and available where it is most relevant.

-5. Controlling workflows for tapeout data
+6. Controlling workflows for tape-out data

 One of the major challenges of the tapeout operation in chip design is managing complex workflows and checklists among internal and external stakeholders.

-Failed taped out designs can result in costly mistakes.
-An effective tapeout process is key to avoiding late error discovery and resulting financial hits.
+Failed taped-out designs can result in costly mistakes.
+An effective tape-out process is key to avoiding late error discovery and resulting financial hits.
 Every step of the workflow generates data and potential actions, so having complete control over who sees what and when is critical to managing an orderly and effective process.
 Automating IP and final validation checks ensures the efficiency, data integrity, manufacturability, and on-time delivery of your data.
 Does your system deliver this level of control?

-6. Design Release to your fabrication partner
+7. Design Release to your fabrication partner

-7. Managing product release to paying customers
+8. Managing product release to paying customers

 Some document management systems allow you to licence product release sets to customers and then track when those customers have accessed the product release sets.
 These systems can also automatically restrict access when a licence is not renewed.